Research as value and economy creation activities

 $r_{E}=$ cost of equity

 $\beta =$ a constant that measures of how stocks move with the market [1].
-For example, if $\beta = 1$, then of the market goes up by 5% then the stock also goes up by 5%.
+For example, if $\beta = 1$, then if the market goes up by 5%, then the stock also goes up by 5%.

 $market_{risk premium} = $ is the risk of market volatility that cannot be diversified anymore (systematic risk) [1].

-For detailed on how to determine the cost of debt $r_{D}$ and cost of equity $r_{E}$ as well as $\beta$ and $market_{risk premium}$, reader can refer to [1].
+For details on how to determine the cost of debt $r_{D}$ and cost of equity $r_{E}$ as well as $\beta$ and $market_{risk premium}$, readers can refer to [1].

-That is, for a project or company to growth and is considered profitable, they must create values!
+That is, for a project or company to grow and be considered profitable, they must create value!

 Three ways of creating value are by [1]: